-- The NHTF law requires money to be distributed as block grants to states by formula. - 75% of the formula's value goes to two factors reflecting the shortage of rental housing affordable and available to ELI households, and the extent ELI renter households pay more than half of their income for rent and utilities.
+- The NHTF law requires money to be distributed as block grants to states by formula with four factors. - 75% of the formula's value goes to two factors reflecting the shortage of rental housing affordable and available to ELI households, and the extent ELI renter households pay more than half of their income for rent and utilities. - Other two factors also based on renter needs, those of very low income households.